fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ### Ingesting data

+The goal of this stage is to make the data searchable.
+However, the user's question and the data contents may not match exactly.
+Therefore, we cannot use a simple search engine.
+We need to perform a similarity search, which is supported by [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/).
+The vector embedding is the most important part of this stage.

 Ingesting data has the following steps:

-1. Load the document.
-1. Split the document into chunks.
-1. Create embeddings for each chunk.
-1. Save the embeddings.
+1. Load the file: a document reader that matches the document type is used to load the file.
+At this point, we have an array of characters with the file contents (referred to as a "document" from now on).
+Metadata, pictures, etc., are ignored.
+1. Split the document into chunks: a document splitter divides the document into chunks of the specified size.
+We need to split the document to fit the context size of the model (and to send fewer tokens when using a paid model).
+The exact size of each chunk depends on the document splitter.
+For example, a sentence splitter attempts to split at the sentence level, making some chunks smaller than the specified size.
+1. Create [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/) for each chunk: an embedding model creates a vector embedding for each chunk.
+This is the crucial step that allows us to find the most relevant chunks to a question.
+1. Save the embeddings into the [vector database (store)](https://www.pinecone.io/learn/vector-database/): persist all the work we did above so we don't have to repeat it in the future.

 Future improvements:

 - [ ] Improve parallelism.
 Ideally, we want to run the entire workflow (load document, chunk, embed, persist) in parallel for each file.
 This requires a solution that parallelizes not only I/O-bound but also CPU-bound tasks.
 The vector store must also support multiple writers.
 - [ ] Check if sentence splitters ( `NLTKTextSplitter` or `SpacyTextSplitter`) improve the answers.
 - [ ] Choose chunking size based on the LLM input (context) size.
 It is currently hardcoded to a small number, which may affect the quality of the results.
 On the other hand, it saves costs on the LLM API.
 We need to find a balance.
-- [ ] Correctly update the store when reading documents that are already in the store.
+- [ ] Correctly update the store when reading documents already in it.
 Currently, the store size grows with each run, indicating that we may be adding the same documents multiple times.
-- [ ] Automate the ingestion process: detect if the are new of changed files and ingest them.
+- [ ] Automate the ingestion process: detect if there are new or changed files and ingest them.

 ### Retrieving data